-The 2018-19 season will mark SUNY Delhi’s first official year as provisional NCAA Division III members after a successful exploratory partnership the year prior.
+The 2019-20 season will mark SUNY Delhi’s second official year as provisional NCAA Division III members.
 This new alignment with the NCAA allows SUNY Delhi to operate and brand as a Division III school, while continuing to meet operational benchmarks for full-time membership as early as 2021-22.

 During the provisional process, the Broncos are eligible to compete for NCAA conference championships, and will remain affiliated with the USCAA for postseason and student-athlete recognition opportunities.
 SUNY Delhi may begin competing for NCAA-sponsored national championships once becoming full-time members.

 The Broncos are currently members of four NCAA Division III conferences across all our program offerings:

 North Atlantic Conference (NAC) – Cross Country (M&W), Golf (M), Lacrosse (M), Soccer (M&W), Tennis (M&W), Track & Field (M&W), Volleyball (W)

 American Collegiate Athletic Association (ACAA) – Basketball (M&W)*, Softball (W)*

 *Basketball and softball will move to the NAC in 2020-21.

 Allegheny Mountain Collegiate Conference (AMCC) – Swimming & Diving (M&W)

 All Atlantic Region Track and Field Conference (AARTFC) – Track & Field (M&W)